-The idea that massive open online courses (MOOCs) can greatly enhance learner engagement and retention in corporate training settings has been a recurrent theme on this blog.
+The idea that video can greatly enhance learner engagement and retention in corporate training settings has been a recurrent theme on this blog.
 (If your department is still using traditional instructor-led seminars for most of your training, well, you probably know that in some cases, there is no place to go but up.)
-Obviously, it isn’t just the mere use of technology that leads to increased engagement, but rather the fact that the MOOC format allows you to design training courses to better correspond with how people learn.
-One of the most significant advantages MOOCs have over ILT and traditional elearning is in how the content is delivered.
+Obviously, it isn’t just the mere use of technology that leads to increased engagement, but rather the fact that the video e-learning format allows you to design training courses to better correspond with how people learn.
+One of the most significant advantages video e-learning has over ILT and traditional learning is in how the content is delivered.

 Video is the primary means of content delivery in a MOOC.
 Because video plays such a central role, it has a huge impact on the learners’ experience.
 In terms of course design and development, video is the area where trainers may have the least experience, and it can also be the most expensive element to put together.
 For all of these reasons, it’s important to get video right.